Indian Budget History

-India's first budget was issued on April 7, 1860, while it was still under British colonial administration.
-It was launched by India's then-Finance Minister, James Wilson.
+• India’s first budget was presented on April 7, 1860, during British rule by Finance Minister James Wilson.

 Table of Content